-The Hassan II Mosque or Grande Mosquée Hassan II in Casablanca, Morocco is the largest mosque in Morocco.
-It is also the 13th largest mosque in the world.
+The Hassan II Mosque or Grande Mosquée Hassan II in Casablanca is the largest mosque in Morocco.
+It is also the 7th largest mosque in the world.

-If you are interested in visiting Hassan II Mosque, our travel experts are happy to assist you to plan an unforgettable Morocco tour.
+If you are interested in visiting this mosque in Casablanca, our travel experts are happy to assist you to plan an unforgettable Morocco tour.